replaysMike/Binner/README.md

 ## What if I want to use it but not bother to set it up myself?

-I will be launching a free online version at [Binner.io](http://binner.io) which will be available April 2022.
-This service will have both free and paid subscriptions.
-Compared to other options out there it's incredibly inexpensive for makers!
+A free online version of Binner is available at [Binner.io](http://binner.io).
+This service offers both free and paid subscriptions based on inventory size requirements and extra features.
+Compared to other options out there it's incredibly useful for makers, and it helps me keep this project alive!

 ## Storage Provider